• Home

 Author: Lee

 These Happy Birthday Donuts are rich chocolate donuts loaded with chocolate chips and topped with a raspberry frosting and rainbow sprinkles.
 They're a party in donut form!
+They're also so simple to make, no mixer is used at all!
+The batter comes together with just a whisk in less than one hour!
 If that wasn't enough, they're gluten free, nut free, eggless and can easily be dairy free (vegan).

 Print Recipe Pin Recipe